P2softorg/flask-tailwind-alpine-starter/readme.md

 ## Running it

-1) Get into your venv, for me it was `source venv/bin/activate` from the project folder
+1) Get into your venv, for me it was executing `source venv/bin/activate` cmd from the project folder

 2) Run `npm run dev` to start development server locally

+3) The server should be running on `localhost:8000` and can be visited via browser

 ## External doc